cavo789/blog/blog/2023/12/10/vba-excel-ribbon/index.md

 tags: [excel, ribbon, vba, vscode]
 enableComments: true
 ---
-# MS Office - How to create a ribbon in Excel

 ![MS Office - How to create a ribbon in Excel](/img/excel_tips_header.jpg)

 In this post, we'll learn how to create a ribbon (i.e. a toolbar) in Microsoft Excel.